Applied Linguistics MSc

 Is this MSc for me?

 This programme provides and enhances your skills to engage in applied linguistic research.
-It provides an excellent preparation for further research and knowledge as an applied linguistics specialist, whether you choose to pursue this in further in academic research or in a professional career.
+It provides an excellent preparation for further research and knowledge as an applied linguistics specialist, whether you choose to pursue this further in academic research or in a professional career.

 Please note, unlike other programmes in applied linguistics, one topic that we do not concentrate on is teaching pedagogy.
 If you are primarily interested in the teaching side of applied linguistics, please see: